Points/interview-test-server/README.md

 # Interview Test Server

-For the Points developer take-home assignment, the following task is required.
-You are to build a tax calculator against this API.
-The purpose is to build an income tax calculator to help illustrate how marginal taxes work.
+For the Points developer take-home assignment, the following task is required: you are to build a tax calculator against this API.
+The purpose is to develop an income tax calculator to help illustrate how marginal taxes work.
 This server is pretty simple, only returning the tax rates for a given year.
 You are to calculate the amount of taxes owed by inputting a yearly salary, then displaying the different rates, the total amount owed and the effective tax rates.

 ## Instructions